History/Conservation

 As The Peninsula formed as a neighborhood, the community quickly recognized and valued the abundant wildlife in the area.
-Several property owners began to educate and organize a Conservation Committee within The Peninsula, with the objective of preserving the precious wildlife diversity as the neighborhood developed.
-This effort was cooperative and productive.
+Several property owners began to educate and organize a Conservation Committee within The Peninsula.
 In time, the work of this committee of The Peninsula attracted the attention and participation throughout the broader Mystic Shores neighborhood.
-The Conservation Committee became and continues as a chartered committee within Mystic Shores, with active participation by The Peninsula residents.
+The Conservation Committee became and continues as a chartered committee within Mystic Shores.
+Click Here to find out more about this committee.

 Archaeological Site in Devil’s Hollow Canyon